llwor94/eastside-swim-school/announcements/pool-will-remain-closed-all-day-today-will-remained-closed-tomorrow-morning-stay-tuned-for-tomorrow-evening-lessons.md

 ---
 title: We are now OPEN!
-Call to book a lesson.
+Email EastsideSwimSchool@comcast.net with your request.
 ---
 We are now OPEN!
-Call to book a lesson.
+Email EastsideSwimSchool@comcast.net with your request.